Sadhana Singh

-Sadhana Singh is an Indian film and television actor.
-Sadhana was born in rajput family Varanasi, Uttar Pradesh.
-Her family hailed from the Indian state of Punjab.
+Sadhana Singh is an Indian actress who appears in Hindi films and television.
 Her first magazine shot was done by Pardeep Mishra.
 She started her film career with the 1982 film Nadiya Ke Paar, by writer-director Govind Moonis.

-Sadhana became a hit after the release of the film and started being called Gunja, the character she played in the film Nadiya Ke Paar.
-Gunja was an innocent looking village girl who fell in love with Chandan (Played by Sachin), brother-in-law of her elder sister, in the film.
+Sadhana attained popularity after the release of the film Nadiya Ke Paar and started being called Gunja, the character she played in the film.
+Gunja was an innocent looking village girl who fell in love with Chandan, brother-in-law of her elder sister, in the film.
 She has acted in more than twenty Bollywood and Indian regional language films.
-Goggles of Rajesh Khanna, Jugni and Mukkabaaz (by Anurag Kashyap) are some of her recent films.
+Jugni, Mukkabaaz, and Super 30 are some of her recent films.
 Apart from films, she also acted in many popular TV serials.

+Early life

+Sadhana was born into a Hindu family in Varanasi, Uttar Pradesh.
+Her family hails from the Indian state of Punjab.

 Personal life

 She is married to film producer Rajkumar Shahabadi.
-Rajkumar is the son of Vishwanath Prasad Shahabadi - a film producer from Shahabad who was involved in producing Bhojpuri cinema's first film, Ganga Maiyya Tohe Piyari Chadhaibo.
-The couple have a daughter and a son.
+Rajkumar is the son of Vishwanath Prasad Shahabadi - a film producer from Shahabad, Bihar who was involved in producing Bhojpuri cinema's first film, Ganga Maiyya Tohe Piyari Chadhaibo.
+The couple has a daughter and a son.
 Her daughter Sheena Shahabadi is also an actress.
+She also has a sister named, Surinder Kaur Singh who is also a television actress who is famous for her roles of Amrit Balwant Walia in Jassi Jaissi Koi Nahin and Uma Rajendra Pratapsingh in Banoo Main Teri Dulhann.